timv5/go-distributed-event-streaming/README.md

 ## Description
 First call exposed endpoint.
 Message is saved to database and published to RMQ queue.
 Consumer then receives this message and updates it status in db.
+Project also contains **outbox patter**.
+Before message is sent from producer to consumer it's first saved to outbox db table, so that we ensure transaction is completed.
+In main class goroutine picks up outbox records from db table every 5s, unmarshall them and sends them on queue for consumer.

 ## Used technologies and prerequisites
 - golang